Rebeka Njau: Other works

-Rebekah Njau, under the pseudonym Marina Gashe, published a poem, The Village in 1963.
+Njau, under the pseudonym Marina Gashe, published a poem entitled "The Village", in 1963.

-In 1964 she published a short story called Muma in Présence Africaine 50, although there is confusion over authorship.
+In 1964, she published a short story called "Muma" in Présence Africaine 50, although there is confusion over authorship.

 She is also the author of The Hypocrite and other Stories (1977), a reworking of traditional oral narratives, and of Kenya Women Heroes and their Mystical Power (1984), which records the overlooked historical contribution of women.
 Njau is included in the anthology Daughters of Africa (ed.
 Margaret Busby, 1992).

 Critical reception

 Alex Wanjala has said: "Like Grace Ogot, Rebeka Njau is a very important writer in Kenya....
 She addresses issues that affect women directly and then demonstrates how women's issues are symptomatic of a malaise in the larger Kenyan society."
 According to John Mugubi of Kenyatta University, "The uniqueness and power of Rebeka's style cannot be understated.
 She has a penchant for subversion of literary conventions in order to drive points home."